mcbk51/sports_schedule/README.md

-This application provides an elegant solution for viewing the daily schedules of major U.S. sports leagues.
+This CLI application provides an refined way of viewing the daily schedules of major U.S. sports leagues.